singularity4/MultiScientist/LAUNCH.md

 ## Setting: seeding_policy

 Start one Analyst.
 It reads `TASK.md`, finds the experiment log empty, and proposes the scenario the task declares.
-Nothing else is proposed, because the scenario comes from the user.
+The scenario parameters are set by user.

 ## Setting: cycle_order